 Popular Skills for Clinical Psychologist

-Clinical Psychologists seem to require a rather large skill set.
-Most notably, skills in Psychotherapy, Autism, Forensic Psychology, and pain management are correlated to pay that is above average, with boosts between 7 percent and 15 percent.
-Skills that are correlated to lower pay, on the other hand, include Psychological Testing, Training, and Eating Disorders.
+Clinical Psychologists report using a deep pool of skills on the job.
+Most notably, skills in Psychotherapy, Autism, Forensic Psychology, and pain management are correlated to pay that is above average, with boosts between 6 percent and 14 percent.
+Skills that seem to negatively impact pay include Psychological Testing, Training, and Eating Disorders.
 Most people experienced in Clinical Psychology also know Counseling.

 Pay by Experience Level for Clinical Psychologist